logo design principles.

 Almost every design project starts with a brief where designers ask clients questions about their business, but it’s very rare that the right type of questions are asked.
 An ordinary brief consists of questions like: Which logos do you like?
 What are your color preferences?
 Where will the logo be used?
 And so on.
 The value-based approach to logo design has three main types of questions that we ask clients and ourselves.

-Why do you make your product/service?
+Why have you decided to provide this service?
 (Or why did you start your company?)

 Why should customers choose your product/service instead of a competitor’s?
 (Or why Is there no competition in your niche?)